 JJ Redgrave stated that “At White’s Road the destruction was even greater [than Russell Road].
 The main sewer leading from the above the old Theatre to the sea had become choked up and burst, and at the same time the gas pipes in this part also exploded.
 The stone buttress of the retaining wall of St. Augustine’s Church was swept away and carried several feet down the roadway, causing a chasm several feet deep extending across the road, cutting off all communication between Market Square and White’s Road.
 The Market Square itself was strewn with rocks, stones, and rivulets were flowing across it in various directions.”

 In the early 1870’s several cyclists had attempted to cycle up White’s Road using the latest invention, the penny-farthing bicycle, all with calamitous results.
-Finally a Mr JT Brown claimed the honour of being the first to negotiate the steepness of White’s Road.
+Finally a Mr. J.T.
+Brown claimed the honour of being the first to negotiate the steepness of White’s Road.

-In 1881 under the Mayor, Kemsley, the first horse-drawn tram service was initiated.
+In 1881 under Mayor Kemsley, the first horse-drawn tram service was initiated.
 As these could operate on level ground, the tram line only ran from Market Square to Adderley Street North End.
 Partly in order to service the Hill, electric trams replaced the horse trams on the 17th June 1897.
 These new lines included the hills: White’s Road, Russell Road and Walmer Road

 Finally in 1929, White’s Road was closed to animal-drawn traffic.

 On the 17 December 1948, the final electric tram slowly made its way up White’s Roads for the very last time.
 The electric trams were being replaced with buses.
 The venerable White’s Road has now been renamed in honour of John Kani, a well-known local actor, removing any link with its creator.

 Recent photo by Jonker Fourie: